donatj/mock-webserver/docs/docs.md

 ## Class: \donatj\MockWebServer\DelayedResponse

 DelayedResponse wraps a response, causing it when called to be delayed by a specified number of microseconds.

+This is useful for simulating slow responses and testing timeouts.

 ### Method: DelayedResponse->__construct